bluesky/bluesky/doc/source/metadata.rst

 ----------------------------

-The ``RE.md`` attribute shown above may be a Python dictionary or anything that support the dictionary interface.
+The ``RE.md`` attribute shown above may be a Python dictionary or anything that supports the dictionary interface.
 To persist metadata between sessions, we suggest ``historydict`` --- a Python dictionary backed by a sqlite database.